Lanceamillion/ChemECarShield/README.md

 #### Going further for better understanding
 * The importance of pullup resistors in digital inputs
 * Change the code so the switch works in the opposite way
+* Change the code to use the relay

 #### Takeaways
 You should now:
 * Understand how to read and process digital inputs